zanedr/front-end-submissions-public/1701/mod-4/jet-fuel/DBULL_JPeavler.md

 * I can't see the date added or visit count for URLs and there is no visual indicator for what the sort order is of URLs at any given moment.

+### Data Persistence with SQL Database

+* **20 points** - The application persists data in a SQL database but with correct relationships between folders and URLs.

 ## Testing

 **10 points**: Project has a running test suite that tests at multiple levels but fails to cover some features.